aspose-words/Aspose.Words-Documentation/java/getting-started/features/supported-features-on-document-load/load-in-the-flatopc-ooxml-document-xml-format/annotation-features-supported-on-flatopc-import/_index.md

 ﻿---
-title: Annotation Features Supported on FlatOPC Import
+title: Annotation Features Supported on FlatOPC Import – Aspose.Words for Java
+articleTitle: Annotation Features Supported on FlatOPC Import
+linktitle: Annotation Features Supported on FlatOPC Import
 description: "Aspose.Words for Java allows you to work with annotation features supported on FlatOPC format import."
 type: docs
 weight: 10